yourfavoritedev/Engineering-Manager-Gameplan/README.md

     - Reducing the scope of tickets to an "MVP" level will have a beneficial trickle-down effect.
 It sets clear boundaries on the incremental targets which makes developing and testing straightforward and predictable.
         - Furthermore this will help accelerate the customer-feedback loop. <strong>The sooner we can get value out to the customer, the quicker we can iterate and improve on their feedback.</strong>
     - We can apply the Gherkin writing principles to break down user stories.
 This helps us <strong>realize the scope and customer value of each segment.
 Most importantly, it gives us a better sense of what should be prioritized.</strong>
+- Accelerate paints this picture with more depth by helping us understand the core characteristics of high-performing organizations.
+Software Delivery Performance (SDP) strongly contributes to overall organizational performance. <strong>The authors of Accelerate have identified four critical measurements that are indicative of strong SDP:</strong>
+    - Lead Time - the time it takes for new work to be implemented, tested and delivered in production.
+        - Shorter product delivery lead times enable a faster customer-feedback loop.
+Teams can course correct more rapidly.
+        - In this study, high-performing teams have a lead-time of less than an hour.
+    - Deployment Frequency - the regular cadence in which teams can deploy their code.
+        - This is an extention to batch-sizes, in which working on smaller executable actions will create consistency with work, accelerates feedback and improves efficiency in SLDC processes.
+        - High-performing teams can deploy their code on demand (multiple times per day).
+    - Mean Time to Restore (MTTR) - the time it takes to handle inevitable failures.
+How quickly can service be restored?
+        - This helps us determine the stability of the system.
+        - High-performing teams can typically restore service within an hour.
+    - Change Fail Percentage - the percentage of changes to an application that result in a degraded service or require immediate remediation.
+        - In other words, did a deployment create a bug or issue?
+        - High-performing teams have a change failure rate of 0-15%.
 ___

 ##### 8/22/2022 - 8/28/2022